RobertNorthard/robertnorthard.github.io/_posts/2019-05-25-jailbreak-escaping-the-container.markdown

 - Docker
 - Privileged containers
 - Root
+- jailbreak
 star: false
 category: blog
 author: robertnorthard
 description: jailbreak - escaping the container
 ---

 It's common knowledge that Docker containers should not be be run in privileged mode with a shared host PID namespace, but why?
+In this case using a program like `nsenter` you can execute a process with the context of another processes, in this case PID 1.

-This example will provide a concrete example - it's simple.
+This example will help provide a concrete example of escaping a container, enabling you to access the hosts file system and execute shell commands.

 ````